roytu/feynman/README.md

 # feynman

-Program that takes the integrals from scattering amplitudes and simplifies them with some funny tricks.
+Program that takes the integrals from QFT scattering amplitudes and simplifies them with some funny tricks.
+Currently supports only QED.
 WIP